How do I become a certified translator or interpreter?

 Yes.
 There is a lot of demand for translators and interpreters.
 There is also competition.
 Our program will afford you extensive training, but remember that you must supply the talent and the effort.
 We regularly receive announcements of job opportunities and recommendation requests.
 These are passed on to our students, together with professional advice.
 In addition, we regularly invite major providers of T&I services to give recruiting workshops and presentations to our students.
 We encourage our students to start doing some paid work in the field as they study, in order to acquire valuable experience.
 Finally, since many of our students are already professional translators and interpreters, you will have ample opportunity to network, learn, and acquire useful leads from each other.
 Keep in mind, however, that our program's mission is to advance the individual and the profession through education and research.
 We are not a job placement agency.
 We will give you the information, but it is up to you to get the job.
 Be resourceful.
 Many of our program graduates now hold top positions in the field.

 How long does it take to finish the program?

-Our program is designed for people who work, and who can comfortably take one or two courses per semester.
 The certificate requires 18 credits and we offer three-credit courses.
-We usually offer four courses in the Fall and Spring Semesters and one course in the Summer.
+We usually offer four courses in the Fall and Spring Semesters.

 Do I need to join the program in order to start taking T&I classes?